omerharush93/Viz.aiTask/README.md

 - Build and push new Lambda docker image to AWS ECR registry
 - Update AWS Lambda container image uri

-The AWS Lambda function triggerd by every S3 upload file action, and email the file's type and S3 URI to specefied mail address.
+The AWS Lambda function triggerd by every S3 upload file action, and email the file's type and S3 URI to specefied mail address using Amazon SES.

 ### Built With